Lingerie as Outerwear: Artifice Clothing PVC Corset Skirt

 Now that I’m a lingerie industry professional and not a weirdo fashion student, their brand intrigued me for a few reasons.
 First, their deep catalog of super-shiny PVC pieces seemed like it could offer nice alternatives to glossy latex garments, for those of us with allergies and sensitive skin (hi, it’s me!).

 Second, their prices are oddly affordable for custom made garments.
-Corsets run around $150, stockings are about $50, bras are around $75.
+Artifice Clothing corsets run around $150.
+Stockings are about $50.
+Bras are around $75.
 You can even get a pair of simple PVC knickers for $15.
 That’s, like, mainstream mall store prices, y’all.

 And third, they have so.
 Many.
 Items.
 Shiny PVC capes!
 Open-bust dresses!
 Elizabethan-inspired ruffs!
 The ability to add extra bows to literally anything?!
 It’s all made-to-order in dozens of colors for confusingly low prices on a fairly outdated website.
 How do they do it?
 Is this brand legit?
 I had to find out.

 And then I saw their Corset Skirt, a steel-boned corset that flares out into a paneled circle skirt with a shiny metal zipper in front and eyelets all the way up the back, and I fell in love.
-I loved the holographic fabric, but I knew a light pink would suit my wardrobe better, and according to the web page at the time, the skirt made of non-holographic PVC would only cost me $120.
+I loved the holographic fabric, but I knew a light pink would suit my wardrobe better.
+According to the web page at the time, the skirt made of non-holographic PVC would only cost me $120.
 I couldn’t wait to order one.

 The Ordering Process